jacquetc/skribisto/README.md

 [LICENSE](LICENSE).
 It is developed as **open core**: the community edition is, and will remain, GPLv3, while a separate commercial edition with additional features may be offered under proprietary terms.

+### The manuscript is always free

+Open core draws a line through a project.
+This is where Skribisto's line runs, and it does not
+move: everything you need to write a book stays under the GPL, permanently.

+- **Writing is community-edition work.** Creating, editing, opening, saving and exporting a manuscript, in every format Skribisto supports, belongs to the free edition.
+- **Your project stays readable.** The `.skrib` bundle format stays open and documented, and a project touched by a commercial edition remains readable, editable and exportable by the community edition.
+- **Nothing is taken back.** No feature that has shipped in the community edition will ever be moved out of it.
+- **No key, no server, no permission.** Skribisto will never require a licence key, an activation step or a network connection to open or edit your own work.

+A commercial edition adds capability *around* the manuscript, and services that genuinely need a server to exist at all.
+It will never stand between you and your book.

 ## Contributing